Horsepower Calculator

 Why 5252?

-The constant 5252 in the horsepower formula comes from unit conversions.
-One horsepower is defined as 550 foot-pounds per second.
-To convert RPM to revolutions per second, we divide by 60.
-To convert to foot-pounds per minute, we multiply by 60.
-The calculation: (550 ft-lb/s × 60 s/min) / (2π rad/rev) = 5252.
-This constant ensures that horsepower and torque curves intersect at 5252 RPM when plotted on the same graph.
+The constant 5252 comes from unit conversions.
+One horsepower is 550 ft-lb per second.
+To go from RPM to radians per minute: (550 × 60) / (2π) ≈ 5252.
+This means horsepower and torque curves always cross at 5252 RPM when plotted on the same graph.

 Important Notes